docker/docs/content/scout/policy/_index.md

 - [Supply chain attestations](#supply-chain-attestations)
 - [Quality gates passed](#quality-gates-passed)

-Policies are enabled by default for Scout-enabled repositories.
-If you want to customize the criteria of a policy, you can create custom policies based on the default, out-of-the-box policies.
+To give you a head start, Scout enables several policies by default for your Scout-enabled repositories.
+You can customize the default configurations to reflect internal requirements and standards.
 You can also disable a policy altogether if it isn't relevant to you.
 For more information, see [Configure policies](./configure.md).

 ### Fixable critical and high vulnerabilities